 Hiking is one of my favorite addictions.
 I’ll probably never climb Mt.
 Everest; however, I do sweat in the mountains a lot, so I do know a thing or two about safety and how to use basic hiking equipment.
 Sure, at first, I thought a pair of cotton leggings, a T-shirt and tennis shoes would do just fine.
 But the deeper I fell in love with hiking, the more I realized I needed to get proper outdoor apparel and at least some basic equipment to hike safely.
 Because only safe and responsible hiking allows you to enjoy the journey and the rewarding views at the top.
 In this post I will introduce my basic day hiking gear for beginners and how much it all costs.

 Before you scroll down to my basic hiking gear list, do read this useful information:

 - My hikes are usually 4 to 8-hour round-trips, so I’m not carrying any camping gear

-- Always, and I mean always double-check the weather forecast on several web pages
+- Always double-check the weather forecast on several web pages

 - I never hike when the forecast is bad (snowing, raining, foggy, windy)

 - I always hike in pair because 1.
 I am an easy quitter, 2.
 I could get lost in a second and 3. someone needs to take Instagram photos

 - NEVER forget to take your fully charged mobile phone